On approval of the Code of Ethics for Civil Servants

 9. A civil servant shall:

-1) conscientiously fulfill their official duties, strictly observe labor discipline, rationally and efficiently use working hours;
+1) conscientiously fulfill his/her official duties, strictly observe labor discipline, rationally and efficiently use working hours;

 2) comply with high moral and ethical criteria, comply with the restrictions and prohibitions established by the laws of the Republic of Kazakhstan;

-3) improve their professional level and qualifications for the effective use of official duties;
+3) improve his/her professional level and qualifications for the effective use of official duties;

-4) by their actions and behavior not to give rise to criticism from society, to prevent persecution for criticism, to use constructive criticism to eliminate shortcomings and improve their activities;
+4) by his/her actions and behavior not to give rise to criticism from society, to prevent persecution for criticism, to use constructive criticism to eliminate shortcomings and improve their activities;

 5) be honest, fair, modest, observe generally accepted moral and ethical standards, show politeness and correctness in dealing with citizens and colleagues;